Dena M. Coggins: Federal judicial service

 On February 7, 2024, President Joe Biden announced his intent to nominate Coggins to serve as a United States district judge of the United States District Court for the Eastern District of California.
-On February 8, 2024, his nomination was sent to the Senate.
+On February 8, 2024, her nomination was sent to the Senate.
 President Biden nominated Coggins to the seat being vacated by Judge Kimberly J. Mueller, who subsequently assumed senior status on September 17, 2024.
 On March 6, 2024, a hearing on her nomination was held before the Senate Judiciary Committee.
 During her confirmation hearing, she was questioned by Senator John Kennedy about her work as a deputy legal affairs secretary to former Governor Jerry Brown.
 On April 11, 2024, her nomination was reported out of committee by a 12–9 vote.
 On May 22, 2024, the United States Senate invoked cloture on her nomination by a 50–44 vote.
 Later that day, her nomination was confirmed by a 50–44 vote.
 She received her judicial commission on September 18, 2024.
 She is the first Black woman to ever serve on the Eastern District of California.